-How to stop Google from tracking me
+How to Stop Google from Tracking Your Searches

-Google, one of the most popular websites, collects a huge amount of data about you and all your online activities.
+Google, one of the most popular websites, collects a considerable amount of data about you and all your online activities.

 Google should deliver targeted ads to its users to be successful with advertisements.
 That’s why it’s so important for them to know as much as they can about what you do online.

-Not too long ago, the company launched a new tool My Activity to show how they track your online activities related to your Google account.
+Not too long ago, the company launched a new tool, My Activity, to show how they track your online activities related to your Google account.

-On your left-hand side go to My Account, then under “Personal Info and Privacy”, go to “Manage your Google Activity”.
+On your left-hand side, go to My Account, then under “Personal Info and Privacy,” go to “Manage your Google Activity.”
 Once you’re there, you can decide what data you’re willing to share or not to share with Google.

 Before you start turning things on and off, make sure you read and understand the consequences.
 Google tracks you to make its services more useful to you, so keep in mind it might limit the functionality of some of its products over time.

 You can stop Google from storing your location history and delete what it has already stored.
 To delete your location history, click on the trash can icon in the bottom right-hand corner of the screen.

-If you scroll further down you can find your Google dashboard, where you can see all the Google services and settings you use in one place.
+If you scroll further down, you can find your Google dashboard, where you can see all the Google services and settings you use in one place.

-Does google track my searches if I’m not signed in?
+Does Google track my searches if I’m not signed in?

-However, a lot of information available to Google whenever you go online.
+However, a lot of information is available to Google whenever you go online.
 The giant search engine has direct access to your IP address, geolocation, device ID, server information, etc.

 As mentioned at the beginning of the article, a good chunk of Google’s revenue comes from advertisements, so make sure to turn off personalized advertisements.

-Delete Google account
+Delete Google Account

-If you this article helps you stop Google from tracking your searches, please share and/or recommend it, so your friends can benefit from it too.
+If this article helps you stop Google from tracking your searches, please share and/or recommend it, so your friends can benefit from it too.